 The Nile Valley Egyptian cat comes in two varieties.
-One is long-haired and one short-haired.
-They have a distinct mantle that runs along their body.
+One is long-haired and one is short-haired.
+They have a distinct mantle that runs along their bodies.
 The ‘mantle’ consists of areas that differ in pattern from the rest of the coat.

 They can sport many combinations of colors and patterns.
 The breed has a dedicated charity that supports no-kill animal shelters in Egypt.

 The Chausie is an altogether remarkable breed of cat.